lvillasen/RedPitaya-Muon-Decay-App/README.md

 # RedPitaya Muon Decay App
-This app uses a STEMlab 125-14 RedPitaya board as the only electronic device, in addition to the detector, to perform a muon-decay experiment to measure the time intervals between first pulses due to low-energy muons entering a scintillation or water-Cherenkov detector and a second pulses due to electrons coming from the decay of the muon inside the detector.</p>
+This app uses a STEMlab 125-14 RedPitaya board as the only electronic device, in addition to the detector, to perform a muon-decay experiment to measure the time intervals between first pulses due to low-energy muons entering a scintillation or water-Cherenkov detector and a second pulses due to electrons or positrons coming from the decay of the muon inside the detector.</p>

 ## Requisites